Public relations (PR) is about growing the name of the company and strengthening its perception / relationship with the public or target audience.

 There is so much overlap in the tools and tactics available for use in online PR and Internet marketing.
 The real key is in the way each tool or tactic is used in those different capacities.
 The way each tool or tactic is used to reach different audiences for different reasons.

 “We understand that Online Marketing and PR can be an awesome, low-cost solution for making more people aware of your brand or website but, it requires a lot of effort and hard-work.
 There are no shortcuts.
 Do we stop whilst we address the PR vs. Marketing question?
 I think not.
 Digital marketing allows you to become an authority, it builds trust and credibility and yes it is a very powerful funnelling mechanism in this new online age.”
 Cathy Mellett – Net Branding®

 Be Seen, Be Heard, Be Found Online™.

 Our web development experts are able to assist with the designed and development of your business website.
-We take into account your Search Engine Optimisation needs and consider how your website needs to integrate with your current or planned future digital assets.
+We take into account your Search Engine Optimisation (SEO) needs and consider how your website needs to integrate with your current or planned future digital assets.
 As an end to end solution digital agency, we look forward to assisting you.